pablojim/highcharts-ng/README.md

   },
   //The below properties are watched separately for changes.

-  //Series object (optional) - a list of series using normal highcharts series options.
+  //Series object (optional) - a list of series using normal Highcharts series options.
   series: [{
      data: [10, 15, 12, 8, 7]
   }],